-- Equity shares: with voting rights, or with differential rights as to dividend, voting or otherwise subject to fulfilment of conditions under the Share Capital Rules; and - Preference shares: which carry a preferential right in respect of (a) payment of dividend; and superior voting rights shares (SR Shares) by public listed companies.
-This framework, can be found in the relevant SEBI regulations (such as the SEBI Listing Regulations, the SEBI ICDR Regulations, and the SEBI Takeovers Regulations).

-(b) repayment, in case of winding up.
+- Equity shares: with voting rights, or with differential rights as to dividend, voting or otherwise subject to fulfilment of conditions under the Share Capital Rules; and - Preference shares: which carry a preferential right in respect of (a) payment of dividend; and (b) repayment, in case of winding up.
 Preference shares do not carry voting rights, except in certain circumstances.
 However, a private company may provide that the preference shares shall carry voting rights.